vladbph/cymatix-doc/README.md

     P_SIZE:@small
     P_ADDRESS: <regex to search for address>
 ```
-The actual value of small, medium or large is replaced by `P_SIZE` and passed to the NN layer so that we have less training samples
+The actual value of `small`, `medium` or `large` is replaced by `P_SIZE` and passed to the NN layer so that we have less training samples.
+At the last layer of the model, the values will be restored.
+See [pizza2 example](#pizza2-bot-example) for more details.

 # Prompt label prefixes
 Prompt is a powerful tool of ___ToTh___ mechanism to control passing information from one deduction layer to another.
 It could be a simple text response corresponding to user query or a ___template which uses collected slot and their values___ to build next 'utterance' for next layer in the pipeline, __IF desired__.
 Must reiterate this point.
 Very first deduction layer gets user query.
 The output is either updated utterance or a prompt, which becomes an input to next layer and so on.